 Mid-way there he stays overnight at a motel in the tiny town of Russell, in Kansas, and next morning he goes into town to buy breakfast.
 The town is a buzz of excitement, because US President Gerald Ford is in town that morning to announce his ’76 campaign running mate for VP, Senator Robert Dole, who grew up in Russell.
 The Republican National Convention is to be held next month in Kansas City.
 Amazingly, Mike gets to shake hands with the President and his running mate, and when he comes home 2 weeks later he is still telling the story (and his right hand is sort of blessed because it’s been touched by the president of the United States!)

 On Saturday we visit all the best spots like Horseshoe Falls, God’s Window, and Bourke’s Luck Potholes.
 Nick wants to swim in the icy waters of Horseshoe Falls and everyone tells him he’s crazy, but he does it anyway – brrr.
 On Sunday, Rosie and I head off on a horse trail ride, down a steep trail into the Canyon that leads to a magnificent gorge and waterfall.
 Beautiful.
-Rosie is a much better rider than me, and she looks quite regal on the horse; head held up and hair flowing behind her – no hard hats here!
+Rosie is a much better rider than me, and she looks quite regal on the horse; head held high and hair flowing behind her – no hard hats here!

 There is a minor hitch when we can’t get the Beetle started, and while the salesman convinces me that it is a minor fuel issue, I negotiate a hefty discount on the price and we push the car out onto the street.
 Whatever the problem, I know I can get it started if I can get it to a garage, so I call the AA and ask for assistance with a car that’s broken down.
 When the AA turn up a short time later, the mechanic turns to me after looking over the motor and says without a hint of surprise “how was it going this morning?”
 “Oh, just fine” I reply with a straight face.
 “Amazing…” is his only reply.
 Nevertheless, he manages to get it running after about 10 minutes, and tells me it was a blocked fuel filter.
 “Looks like the fuel hasn’t been used for months” he says with a straight face, and our eyes meet and we sort of understand each other without any more being said.